-The Overwatch League Gains Six More Teams From Around The World
+The ‘Overwatch’ League Gains Six More Teams From Around The World

 Founded in 2017, the Overwatch League was created to showcase talented players, offer entertainment, and encourage unique, interactive gameplay.
 The concept is simple: teams of highly skilled players are set against one another, and they compete to win the round and advance through the ranks.
 Like any other sport, the Overwatch League features a strict rule structure, commentators, and increasing rewards.

-While there were previously nine teams from America and only one from China, South Korea, and the United Kingdom, the new teams are expanding the League’s reach.
+While there were previously nine teams from America and only one from China, South Korea, and the United Kingdom, the new teams are expanding the league’s reach.
 Among the additions are two new teams from the United States, and one from each the following cities: Toronto, Vancouver, Paris, Chengdu, and Hangzhou.

 According to PC Gamer, over 160 million hours were spent watching the Overwatch League compete last season alone.
-The overwhelming success of the League has allowed them to spread their wings and include more players from around the world.
+The overwhelming success of the league has allowed them to spread their wings and include more players from around the world.
 The names of the competitors and their teams have not been released yet, but we’re bound to hear word soon.

 We won’t be seeing these new teams until 2019, but many are excited to see who they’ll be watching next year.
-Hopefully, this new wave of talent will make the League more exciting and diverse than it was before.
+Hopefully, this new wave of talent will make the league more exciting and diverse than it was before.